vllm-project/vllm/docs/source/models/vlm.rst

     )

 .. important::
+    Currently, you have to specify ``image_feature_size`` to support memory profiling.
+    To avoid OOM during runtime, you should set this to the maximum value supported by the model.
+    The calculation of feature size is specific to the model.
+For more details, please refer to the function :code:`get_<model_name>_image_feature_size` inside the corresponding model file.

     We will remove most of the vision-specific arguments in a future release as they can be inferred from the HuggingFace configuration.